BUSRACERCER/Spring-Mvc-Note-App/README.md

 # Spring-Mvc-Note-App
 <p>
-It enables a business to interact with all relevant users by adding, deleting and updating users under admin control and provides a dynamic service.
+After a consumer or a normal user loses the administrative control user login, it provides a dynamic service such as adding users and notes, deleting and updating their notes, and provides a dynamic service.

 JAVA, SPRING BOOT, THYMELEAF,HTML 5,CSS,MYSQL technologies are used in the application.
 </p>